-Grade 11: AP American Government, AP Psychology
+Grade 11: AP American Government, AP Psychology, CCP-Intro to Sociology, CCP-Cultural Diversity

-Grade 12: AP American History, AP Psychology
+Grade 12: AP American History, AP Psychology, CCP-Intro to Sociology, CCP-Cultural Diversity

 American Government

 One-Year Course Prerequisite: None

 American Government includes an analysis of the U.S. Constitution, citizen rights and responsibilities, an examination of politics and political parties, the Congress, the Presidency, and the Judicial System.
 In addition to providing students with a fundamental knowledge of the U.S. Governmental system, an objective is to help students become active citizens.
 Through the introduction to the basic principles of Economics and Financial Literacy, students will develop an understanding of personal economic responsibilities.